Naw Phaw Eh Htar: Brand Ambassadorships

 In 2019, she was appointed as brand ambassador for Telenor Myanmar, Sunkist and Free Fire in Myanmar.

+In 2021, she became the brand ambassador for vivo smartphones in Myanmar, a role she continues to hold to the present day.
+In 2024, she was also appointed as the brand ambassador for REMAX smartphone accessories in Myanmar, a position she continues to hold.

 Political activities

 Following the 2021 Myanmar coup d'état, Naw Phaw Eh Htar was active in the anti-coup movement both in person at rallies and through social media.
 Denouncing the military coup, she has taken part in protests since February.
 She joined the "We Want Justice" three-finger salute movement.
-The movement was launched on social media, and many celebrities have joined the movement.
+The movement was launched on social media, and many celebrities joined the movement.

 On 4 April 2021, warrants for her arrest were issued under Section 505(a) of the penal code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, she was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.

 On 29 June 2021, the state-owned MRTV News reported that charges against a total of 24 artists, including Naw Phaw and others, had been dropped.

 Personal life

-Naw Phaw Eh Htar was previously in a relationship with hip-hop singer Hlwan Paing and faced intense criticism for allegedly stealing him from his longtime partner, Bobby Soxer, a hip-hop singer.
-In response to the controversy, Bobby Soxer released a song titled "Amyi Tat Pe Pyaw Paing Kwint Mashi" (နာမည်တပ်ပြီးပြောပိုင်ခွင့်မရှိ; lit.
-'No right to speak out without mentioning names'), indirectly blaming Naw Phaw Eh Htar for the breakup of her 13-year relationship with Hlwan Paing.

-After she received devastating harassment from the public for her scandal with Hlwan Paing, she has chosen "life" over "love" by breaking up with Hlwan Paing, and entered a relationship with Htet Khine Win, a business tycoon and producer who cast her in most of his productions.
+Naw Phaw Eh Htar has been involved in charitable activities and community initiatives alongside her acting career.
+Through her work in film and television, she developed a connection with the Merry Chapman School for the Deaf, where she has continued to support the school and its students.
+She has also learned sign language as part of her ongoing engagement with the deaf community.

+She has also supported the Myanmar Agape Orphanage, particularly during the beginning of the school year, by providing school bags, stationery and other educational supplies for children.

+Naw Phaw Eh Htar has also participated in charitable activities supporting women and children.
+On occasions such as International Women's Day and Mother's Day, she has visited Yangon Women's Hospital to participate in charitable initiatives and offer support to patients and families.

+Alongside her charitable activities, she has maintained an active acting career, regularly appearing in television series and feature films.